All Episodes

 Do you enjoy being with the puppy?

-I am in like hog's heaven right now, honestly.
+I am in like hogs heaven right now, honestly.

 This is so amazing, and she's so loving.

-Patty, thank you very much.
+Kathy, thank you very much.

-And to the HPCA, appreciate it.
+And today's PCA, appreciate it.

 We'll be right back.